-- “Camping” means sleeping or remaining overnight in a self-contained vehicle camper as defined in 1 above, as applied to this Section 9.
+- “Overnight Parking” means sleeping or remaining overnight in a self-contained vehicle camper as defined in 1 above, as applied to this Section 9.

-- “Camp Site” includes the designated vehicle camping areas as marked on the pavement between East Point and Leavens Street, near the pedestrian walkway.
-Camp sites do not extend onto or across the pedestrian walkway.
+- “Designated Parking Areas” includes the designated vehicle overnight parking areas as marked on the pavement between East Point and Leavens Street, near the pedestrian walkway.
+Designated overnight parking spaces do not extend onto or across the pedestrian walkway.

 - “Noise disturbance” means that level of noise that causes disturbance to at least three other park users who have complained that the sound level is irritating beyond 15 feet from the origin of the noise.
 “Noise disturbance” includes, but is not limited to, artificial noises created by devices such as amplifiers for musical instruments and/or loud, profane or obnoxious language that causes a disturbance to any number of park users.

-Summary: The rules contained herein have been established to allow recreation usage during summer months by allowing limited overnight “vehicle camping” in the East Point designated parking spaces between East Point and Leavens Point from 4 pm Friday evening to 10 pm Sunday night.
+Summary: The rules contained herein have been established to allow recreation usage by allowing limited overnight “vehicle parking” in the designated parking spaces between East Point and Leavens Point from 4 pm Friday evening to 10 pm Sunday night.

 - Weekend, Overnight Camping at the Stevenson Waterfront is allowed from May 1 to September 30 and is limited toin the designated parking spaces between East Point and Leavens Street.